 The Reversed Devil also comes with the Buddhist principle of detachment.
 You need to let go of your attachments to things.
 Let go of your desires, and stop feeding your desires.
 You need to release your dependence on others.
 Letting go of attachments will bring you into better harmony with your surroundings and with others.

-Let go of your chains rather than tightening them.
+Let go of your chains rather than tighten them.